Cygnus X-1 (song series): General storyline

 A black hole, known as Cygnus X-1 (a real-life X-ray source believed to be an actual black hole), lies in the constellation Cygnus.
 An explorer aboard the spaceship Rocinante journeys toward the black hole, believing there may be something beyond it.
 As he moves closer, it becomes increasingly difficult to control the ship and he is eventually drawn in by the pull of gravity.
 The final words of Book I describe his ordeal: "Sound and fury drown my heart/Every nerve is torn apart."

 The explorer re-enters the story midway through Book II, left a wandering soul due to the destruction of his body.
 He has emerged into Olympus, where he witnesses the gods Apollo and Dionysus caught in the struggle between Mind and Heart.
-Prior to his arrival, the logical thinkers are led by Apollo and the emotional people are ruled by Dionysus.
-Apollo shows his followers how to build cities and explore the depths of science and knowledge, but a lack of emotional attachment to each other allows Dionysus to lure many of them into the wild forests, where he provides love.
-Dionysus' followers do not store any food for the winter, leaving them blindsided when winter arrives.
-A conflict breaks out as the two different ways of life clash, leading to the world splintering into hemispheres, each with a deeply unhealthy society.
+Prior to his arrival, the two Gods attempted to sway the people with their own, seemingly disparate, philosophies.

+Apollo's insists that logic and founding a great society is the guiding force behind how people are meant to live, convincing them to construct cities and engage in philosophical questions.
+However, the people suddenly find themselves discontented with this lifestyle and stop participating altogether.
+A selected group of wise men to cross the Bridge Of Death to speak to Dionysus, in the hopes of finding out some alternate meaning to life.

+Dionysus, in contrast to Apollo, believes that emotion and indulgence is the guiding force behind how people are meant to live.
+He goes as far as to chastise their previous ways of life, referring to reason as a "prison".
+Swayed by this new reason for existence, they leave the cities and live in the forest, where they spend their days dancing, drinking and loving one another.
+Unfortunately, due to their lack of foresight in preparing for the winter, the people are left in a state of starvation and are forced to fend off the wolves.

+Unsure as to which of the gods is correct, a conflict breaks between these two philosophies.
+This ultimately leads to the world splintering into two hemispheres, each side continuing in engaging with their deeply unhealthy society.

 When the explorer reflects on what he sees, he becomes tormented in the lack of balance of the people who insist on one extreme or the other and the violence that has ensued.
 His silent scream is felt by the warriors and causes them to rethink their struggle and unite.
 Wanting someone to keep them in check to avoid a repeat of their conflict, the gods recognize the explorer as a nascent new god and name him Cygnus, the God of Balance.
 The final words of Book II describe a harmonious society where emotion - "the truth of love" - and logic - "the love of truth" - coexist and feed each other "in a single perfect sphere."